Skoteini-42/42_course/inception/README.md

 - https://github.com/sidpalas/devops-directive-docker-course

-A section listing classic references related to the topic (documentation, articles, tutorials, etc.), as well as a description of how AI was used — specifying for which tasks and which parts of the project.-->
+A section listing classic references related to the topic (documentation, articles, tutorials, etc.), as well as a description of how AI was used — specifying for which tasks and which parts of the project.